jlvdb/memmap_table/README.md

 Self-describing columnar data storage system that is backed by memory mapping.

-A `MemmapTable` object is a table that contains a collection of binary columns with equal length.
+A `MmapTable` object is a table that contains a collection of binary columns with equal length.
 The table can be resized and columns can be added, copied, renamed or deleted dynamically.
 By design, data is preferentially accessed column-wise.

 ## Columns

-Each column is represented by a `MemmapColumn`, a memmory mapped binary array based on `numpy` arrays.
+Each column is represented by a `MmapColumn`, a memmory mapped binary array based on `numpy` arrays.
 Columns therefore behave like ordinary numpy arrays and support all fixed-size datatypes implemented in numpy.
-Additionally, `MemmapColumn` implements attributes that can hold arbitrary Python objects that are JSON serialisable (i.e.
+Additionally, `MmapColumn` implements attributes that can hold arbitrary Python objects that are JSON serialisable (i.e.
 `int`, `float`, `str`, `bool`, `list`, `dict`).

 ## Table

-`MemmapTable` behaves similar to `numpy` arrays with fields and support the same slicing and assignement logic.
+`MmapTable` behaves similar to `numpy` arrays with fields and support the same slicing and assignement logic.
 The most important difference is, that they are not contiguous in memmory.
 Instead, a table is an ordinary filesystem directory in which the memmory- mapped columns are stored.
 The column names are determined form the memmory map file